 Travel insurance is very important for people who have or have had cancer.
-It’s important to know how to get travel insurance and what’s involved.

 Suppose you’re going to a country with high medical costs and you need to be flown back in an emergency.
 Without medical expense cover, the cost to you could be huge.

-Why it's so hard to get insurance
+Why is it so hard to get travel insurance?

 Getting travel insurance when you have or have had cancer can be difficult.

 Insurance companies only make money from people who don't claim.
 Because you’ve been ill, they think you’re more likely to claim.
 For example, you might need to cancel your trip or have medical treatment abroad.
 This makes you a bigger risk to the company, and they can refuse to give you travel insurance.

 But finding travel insurance is getting easier.
 Many insurance companies now look at individual cases rather than refusing everyone who has had cancer.

 Some travel insurance companies will give you medical cover if you have a doctor’s letter saying you’re fit enough to travel.
 But other companies might only insure you for treatment that isn't to do with your cancer.

 So although you'll have travel insurance, it won't cover any treatment you might need because of your cancer.
 You'll have to pay for that yourself.